UPennBJPrager/CNT_Research_Template/README.md

 ## Matlab

-:woman_shrugging:
+:woman_shrugging: In development.

 # Documentation
 This template is intended to be used as both an environment and a simple wrapper for research code.
-Before beginning, we highly recommend that a virtual environment is made for each project to ensure dependencies are properly referenced and code can be reproduced across numerous systems.
+Before beginning, we highly recommend that a virtual environment (or equivalent) is created for each project to ensure your dependencies and code are properly referenced.
 Examples for creating virtual environments is provided below.

 ## Repository Structure

+A hyperlink enabled repository tree is available within the [repository_structure](./repository_structure.md) markdown file.
+We demonstrate the use of git-ginored files and folders by displaying those entries with a :warning: symbol.

+A short description of some of the top-level directories are as follows:

 ### core_libraries
 This folder contains the submodules and build files that make up the core libraries used for lab-wide projects.